-Having travelled over the water from the US, Black Friday has become an integral part of many UK retail marketing strategies – both offline and online (via online counterpart, Cyber Monday).
-This year, the crazy discount day falls on Friday, November 23rd, and we’ll tell you what it’s all about, where Black Friday comes from, and – most importantly – how you can use it for your event.
+Having travelled across the water from the US, Black Friday has become an integral part of many UK retail marketing strategies – both offline and online (via online counterpart, Cyber Monday).
+This year, the crazy discount day falls on Friday, November 29th, and we’ll tell you what it’s all about, where Black Friday comes from, and – most importantly – how you can use it for your event.

 Where does Black Friday come from?

 There are different theories here – one is that Black Friday refers to the 24th of October 1929 – the day of the New York stock market crash.
 Another theory is that this Friday is simply a day chosen favourably by retailers because it is the bridge day between Thanksgiving and the weekend.
 Many Americans use this day to start their Christmas shopping and grab some bargains, and for both online and offline retailers, Black Friday marks the start of the festive shopping season.